-At St James we understand that there are times when your child will not be able to attend school, however we expect parents to support us in ensuring your child is in school as much as possible.
+At St James we understand that there are times when your child will not be able to attend school and would ask you to contact the office to let us know as soon as possible.
+We expect parents to support us in ensuring your child is in school and will therefore authorise planned absences only in exceptional circumstances.
+Due to government legislation we are unable to authorise family holidays unless there is an exceptional reason.

 Examples of absences which our school is unlikely to authorise could include: